dadoonet/fscrawler/README.md

 #### Indexing XML docs

 If you want to index XML files and convert them to JSON, you can set `xml_support` to `true`.
+The content of XML files will be added below the field `json_content`.
+Set option [Use Deprecated JSon setup](#use-deprecated-json-setup) to store XML contents directly under the _source element.
 ```json
 {
   "name" : "test",